 Hyatt also recently changed the categories of about 140 of their hotels.

-Effective March 22, 2023, more Hyatt properties will be devalued and will now cost more points.
+Effective March 26, 2024, more Hyatt properties will be devalued, now costing more points.

 The buttons below will link to Hyatt’s hotel locator, which indicates each property’s respective category and Hyatt’s current award charts.